enso-org/enso/docs/types/dynamic-dispatch.md

 Multiple dispatch is currently used for
 [binary operators](../syntax/functions.md#type-ascriptions-and-operator-resolution).

-Supporting for general functions remains an open question as to whether we want to support proper multiple dispatch in Enso.
+Supporting it for general functions remains an open question as to whether we want to support proper multiple dispatch in Enso.
 Multiple dispatch refers to the dynamic dispatch target being determined based not only on the type of the `this` argument, but the types of the other arguments to the function.

 To do multiple dispatch properly, it is very important to get a rigorous